Spanish airlift of 1936

 The Spanish airlift of 1936 was a military operation, carried out by the Nationalists during the early phase of the Spanish Civil War.
 It did not have any specific code name.
 Its objective was to bypass the Republican naval blockade of the Strait of Gibraltar and transport by air the soldiers stationed in the Spanish Morocco to the rebel-controlled part of Andalusia.
-The undertaking was hugely successful; during 85 days between July 19 and October 11 the Nationalists transported at least 14,000 men and at least 270 tons of war materiel.
+The undertaking was hugely successful; during 85 days between July 19 and October 11 the Nationalists transported at least 14,000 men (with some sources claiming 23,000) and at least 270 tons of war materiel (according to some sources 400 tons).
 The success was possible thanks to German and Italian assistance, as aircraft sent by Hitler and Mussolini carried most of the troops and equipment.
 The operation is viewed as innovative, as it was the first ever large-scale military transport by air.
 Since there was no major Republican counter-action, the airlift was a challenge in terms of logistics and technology rather than combat.
 The opinion prevailing in historiography is that the airlift was vital for the Nationalists and helped to turn the failed coup into a long-lasting civil war.

 Background

 The coup of July 1936 commenced in the Spanish Morocco; on July 17 the rebels easily gained control of most of the protectorate, suffocating remaining islands of resistance on July 18.
 However, on the peninsula the coup was far less successful; on July 18 the insurgents gained rather shaky control over Seville and Córdoba, while the situation remained unclear in Cádiz, Granada, Huelva and Málaga.
 During the evening of that day, a few hundred rebel Morocco-stationed troops boarded the destroyer Churruca, which in the early hours of July 19 transported them to Cádiz, greatly contributing to the full rebel takeover of the city.
 However, on her way back, the Churruca's officers were overpowered by the crew.
 Other warships loyal to the government were deployed in the Strait of Gibraltar, blocking any would-be further transport of the rebels by sea.
 The southern tip of the peninsula, ranging from Cádiz to Seville, was now firmly controlled by the insurgents; however, they were isolated and in danger of being overrun.
 Francisco Franco arrived in Morocco on the morning of July 19 and took command of the troops.
 Since the protectorate was fully controlled, the battle-hardened Army of Africa was not required there; instead, the rebels needed the troops badly in Andalusia.
-As sea transport no longer remained an option, the decision to commence airlift was spontaneously taken during a meeting of high commanders, presided by Franco.
+As sea transport no longer remained an option, the decision to commence airlift was taken during a meeting of high commanders, presided by Franco; it was reportedly suggested by Francisco Arranz Monasterio, a pilot-observer, industrial engineer and artillery captain.